bigbigplants/bigbigplants.github.io/index.md

 RNA is a molecule which can carry genetic information, and which has a number of purposes...
 One purpose is to associate with enzymes and guide them to a location on another RNA (or DNA) molecule.
-In CRISPR, a short sequence of nucleic acids called \textbf{guide RNA} (gRNA) helps guide enzymes to specific sections in DNA strands.
+In CRISPR, a short sequence of nucleic acids called **guide RNA** (gRNA) helps guide enzymes to specific sections in DNA strands.
 Using a word-search analogy, the gRNA is the word to find in a string of text - in this case the sequence to find in a string of DNA.

-\textbf{Cas9} is an enzyme which can cut apart DNA.
+**Cas9** is an enzyme which can cut apart DNA.
 The Cas9 enzyme then cuts the DNA completely at the location the gRNA identified.
 When the DNA in a cell is damaged, the cell will try to repair the break.
 This repair can happen in two ways.
-The first is \textbf{nonhomologous} (the ends join back together).
+The first is **nonhomologous** (the ends join back together).
 This usually results in gene disfunction, but is useful for finding what a gene does.
-The second is \textbf{homology directed repair}, which uses a strand of nucleotide bases to guide cell repair.
+The second is **homology directed repair**, which uses a strand of nucleotide bases to guide cell repair.
 They do this by having a middle part of a strand (the bit you want to add to the DNA), and 'homology arms' on each side, which exactly match the DNA sequences on either side of the cut.
 This directs the cell to use the middle part as a guide when repairing its DNA, thereby inserting the patch's sequence into the cell's DNA.